NeiroYT/MatrixNNN/README.md

 void killholds();
 ```
 ## Fraction class
-A lot of operators, but your const int should be converted like (Frac)1 or (Frac)0 (which converted to 1/1 and 0/1)
+A lot of operators.
-Overflows easily in big matrices
+Overflows easily in big matrices (10x10 or bigger)